microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

     may be due to a lack of Packaged COM support for mixed elevation levels.
-    Even if this approach did end up working, we would still need to be responsible for securing the elevated windows so that an unelevated attacker couldn't hijack a content process and trigger unexepected code in the window process.
+    Even if this approach did end up working, we would still need to be responsible for securing the elevated windows so that an unelevated attacker couldn't hijack a content process and trigger unexpected code in the window process.
 We didn't feel confident that we could properly secure this channel either.